j-y26/IntegraTRN/README.md

 structures used in this package, including the S4 classes `MOList`, `DETag`, `TOPTag`, `PEAKTag`, and `TRNet`.
 The author wrote the `MOList` function to construct the key data structure and performs validations on the input omics data.
-The package `GenomicTools.fileHandler` is used to read bed files.
 The function `diffOmics` performs differential expression on RNAseq, small RNAseq, and proteomics data using a negative binomial model, which internally normalizes and performs differential analysis using the `DESeq2` or `edgeR` package.
 ATACseq peaks are